uksrc/uksrc.github.io/index.md

   - excerpt: "Working to enable researchers to harness SKA data and explore the beginning of the universe in the UK and beyond."
 feature_row:
   - image_path: assets/images/source-600x400.jpg
     alt: "Source code text in yellow and pink overlaying a blurry photo  of computer racks.
-Credit: Elchinator from Pixabay"
     title: "Global digital research infrastructure"
     excerpt: "Developing innovative computational and data facilities, tools, and services that will enable analysis of 700PB of data generated per year by the SKA telescopes"
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"
   - image_path: assets/images/source-600x400.jpg
-    image_caption: "Image courtesy of [Unsplash]"
+    image_caption: "XXX"
     alt: "placeholder image 2"
     title: "Strengthening the UK astronomy community"
     excerpt: "Working with astronomers to enable the exploration of evolution of the early universe using SKA data"